palvarezc/b-decay-unbinned-machine-fit/README.md

 ## Requirements

-Ensure Tensorflow `1.14` is installed, either via from source or the `tensorflow` or `tensorflow-gpu` pip packages.
+Ensure Tensorflow `1.14` is installed either via from source, or the `tensorflow-cpu` or `tensorflow-gpu` pip packages.

 Install dependencies:
 ```